Loading...

 Let's start diving deeper into one of those artists I introduced you to earlier.

-William Morris was born in 1834 and he was a very well-respected and renowned English textile designer.
+And he was a very well respected and renowned English textile designer.

 So he designed textiles and fabrics.

-So his movement focused on looking back at using hands, but he also started to combine art and craft.
+So his movement focused on looking back at using hands.

 He believed that both could be functional, they could be useful and beautiful.

-And then as part of this, he wanted to treat everyday functional items.
-So purposeful, useful items like furniture as art.
+And then as part of this, he wanted to treat everyday functional items, so purposeful, useful items like furniture, as art.

 He wanted that kind of useful, purposeful, everyday furniture to be viewed as an artwork.